abhishek-kumar-code/Redfish_Public/Specification.md

 #### Core CSDL files

-The file `Resource_v1.xml` contains all base definitions for Resource, Resource Collections, and common properties such as `Status`.
+The file `Resource_v1.xml` contains all base definitions for Resources, Resource Collections, and common properties such as `Status`.

 The file `RedfishExtensions_v1.xml` contains the definitions for all Redfish types and annotations.